 To achieve this, each instance must have access to the API.
 This can be provided by defining a VPC Endpoint to enable connectivity from the subnet where the instance is located.
-Configuring an Endpoint is covered in the appendix on page 60.
+Please refer to Configuring a VPC Endpoint to enable AWS API Access.